ducthinh17/BattleShip-Viking-Version/README.md

 # Members:

-- 🔥  **Pham Le Duc Thinh** Manager and operator of the game, responsible for overseeing the project and ensuring that it runs smoothly.
+- 🔥  **Pham Le Duc Thinh:** Manager and operator of the game, responsible for overseeing the project and ensuring that it runs smoothly.
 [Battle Ship](https://trello.com/b/oDNva2Dq/gameoop)

-- 💻  **Nguyen Thanh Binh**  Binh is responsible for designing and creating the game's rules, as well as developing a new interface and user experience to enhance the game's appeal for players..
+- 💻  **Nguyen Thanh Binh:**  Binh is responsible for designing and creating the game's rules, as well as developing a new interface and user experience to enhance the game's appeal for players..
 [Space Invaders](https://github.com/OliverRed1602)

-- 👯 **Nguyen Song Hao Kiet** Developer responsible for writing code for different platforms for the Battleship game, as well as implementing basic game mechanics and functionality.
+- 👯 **Nguyen Song Hao Kiet:** Developer responsible for writing code for different platforms for the Battleship game, as well as implementing basic game mechanics and functionality.
 [Space Invaders](https://github.com/HaoKiet123)

-- 👨‍💻  **Chau Khac Dinh Phong** Developer responsible for writing code for algorithms, managing the game operations, and ensuring the game's accuracy and fairness.
+- 👨‍💻  **Chau Khac Dinh Phong:** Developer responsible for writing code for algorithms, managing the game operations, and ensuring the game's accuracy and fairness.
 [Space Invaders](https://github.com/dinhphong123)

 # About us: